Victory: Christianity

+Methodism

+Methodist preachers are known for promulgating the doctrines of the new birth and entire sanctification to the public at events such as tent revivals and camp meetings, which they believe is the reason that God raised them up into existence.

+In Methodist Christianity, there is an emphasis on "living in victory"—that is, living a victorious life over sin.

+Methodist bishop Walter Russell Lambuth declared:

+We are weak in prayer because of irreverence and indefiniteness, irresolution and impatience, lack of importunity, lack of breadth, lack of faith; from the existence of secret sin.
+Indolence hinders prayer, and lack of desire.
+Faith is weak if there be no importunity, and secret sin both destroys power with God and makes defeat certain.
+There can be no victory in prayer through Christ, if Christ has not won the victory over in the heart.

+In Wesleyan Methodism, those who are born again (first work of grace) do not commit actual sin, and when believers are entirely sanctified (second work of grace), the sin nature is eradicated.
+After being blessed with these works of the Holy Spirit, Methodist doctrine holds that through the partaking in the means of grace, believers grow in grace; surrounding oneself with other believers, fleeing from tempation, praying and reading the Bible daily contribute to this growth in grace and allow the believer to 'live the victory'.

+A number of Christian hymns found in Methodist hymnals celebrate 'living the victory', such as Victory in Jesus, When We All Get to Heaven, Now, Saviour, now, the power bestow, The Blood-washed Pilgrim, and Lord, I believe a rest remains.
+In particular, the latter hymn Lord, I believe a rest remains by Charles Wesley focuses on the eradication of sin by the gift of entire sanctification and living the victory: "A rest, where all our soul’s desire is fixed on things above; where fear and sin and grief expire, cast out by perfect love" and "A rest where pure enjoyment reigns, and Thou art loved alone."

+Buddhism and Hinduism

 Buddha emphasized the immortality that exists within ourself, to act to conquer ourself is his victory and ours; "It is better to conquer yourself than to win a thousand battles.
 Then the victory is yours.
 It cannot be taken from you, not by angels or by demons, heaven or hell."
 Buddha's victory is ours, it rests forever in the seat of the mind, unfolding in numerous lives.

 In Ch.2 Verse 38 of the Bhagavad Gita equanimity is ordained by Krishna, speaking to Arjuna; "Know That, by which all this (universe) is pervaded, to be indestructible.
 No one can destroy the indestructible (Atma)." and later Krishna states after instructing Arjuna to act with newly found clarity "Treating alike victory and defeat, gain and loss, pleasure and pain, Get ready for the battle.
 Fighting thus you will not incur sin."
 Sin-virtue are matters of the mind, and aren't of the body.